MGRuizDev/National-Paper-Manufacturing/README.md

 <br>

-Filling missing values: I could use the "IS NULL" functionality then UPDATE any value WHERE needed. <br>
+Filling missing values: <br>
+I could use the "IS NULL" functionality then UPDATE any value WHERE needed. <br>
 <br>
-Identify potential errors: By using DISTINCT I can observe what potential misspelling exist in a column, then UPDATE. <br>
+Identify potential errors: <br>
+By using DISTINCT I can observe what potential misspelling exist in a column, then UPDATE. <br>
 <br>
-Check for inconsistencies: If I want to check proper range value in a column.
+Check for inconsistencies: <br>
+If I want to check proper range value in a column.
 MIN and MAX, <br>
                             along with LENGTH can be used then DELETE, WHERE needed.  <br>
                             In the case of extra spaces on values, TRIM can be used. <br>
 <br>
-Mismatched data types: When encounter this problem I can use CAST to convert into an appropiate value. <br>
+Mismatched data types: <br>
+When encounter this problem I can use CAST to convert into an appropiate value. <br>
 <br>
-Check for inconsistent strings: Strings are consistent and meaningful. <br>
+Check for inconsistent strings: <br>
+Strings are consistent and meaningful. <br>
 <br>
-Check for misleading column/attributes labels: Columns name are meaningful. <br>
+Check for misleading column/attributes labels: <br>
+Columns name are meaningful. <br>
 <br>
+Truncated data: <br>
-Truncated data: There is not missing data. <br>
+There is not missing data. <br>
 <br>
+Business Logic: <br>
-Business Logic: Data makes sense given the nature of the business process. <br>
+Data makes sense given the nature of the business process. <br>

 <br>